 You can do so if you find or suspect someone trying to sneak into your account.
 But if you have a good password it will be very impossible to crack.

 Using Two-Factor Authentication is better with your password.
-Someone gain access and authentication prevents the person from gaining access to the computer or your phone.
+Someone gain access and authentication prevents the person from gaining access.

-A 2FA prevents the intruder from accessing your computer if the required code is not meant.
-And it has a one-time code before the user can log in (depends on the app).
+A 2FA prevents the intruder from accessing your account if the required code is not meant.
+And it has a one-time code before the user can sign in.

 So, setting up a 2FA for your account; can prevent lots of unauthorized users to gain access to your account.